limpyd/redis-limpyd-jobs/README.md

 This property returns a `datetime` object based on the content of the `date` and `time` fields of an `Error` object.

 #### Error class methods

-The `Error` model provides a single class method:

 ##### `add_error`